 Ms. Measor is the recipient of numerous regional and national competition choreographic awards, as well as many studio awards recognizing “best technique” and “overall highest scores.”
 In 2016, under her leadership, Menlo Park Academy of Dance submitted the most student entries of any U.S. school for Royal Academy dance exams.
 She has successfully coached students through all RAD levels of exams including the prestigious Solo Seal Award.

 Ms. Measor nurtures her students to achieve their best and many have gone on to enjoy professional dance careers, including former student, Cheryl Burke, of ABC’s “Dancing with the Stars”.
 Ms. Measor made her professional choreographic debut in 2016 with Menlowe Ballet’s world premiere of Portraits.
 Since then she has choreographed the ballet Facets with Artistic Director Michael Lowe, and is collaborating with him again on the ballet The Lady with the Lamp, which premiered in spring 2018.

-Ballet Master & Artistic Associate, Julie Lowe
+Associate Artistic Director, Julie Lowe

 Julie Lowe received her earliest training in New York with Mimi Kellerman, and went on to study with teachers including Audree Ismailloff, Meredith Bayless, Lawrence Rhodes, Wilhelm Burmann, Sally Streets, Howard Sayette, Betsy Erickson, and Ronn Guidi.
 As a Principal Ballerina with the Oakland Ballet Company under the artistic leadership of Ronn Guidi, she toured the United States and Europe extensively, performing leading roles and receiving coaching and mentorship from many of the dance world’s greatest legends and luminaries including Frederic Franklin, Anna Sokolow, Leonide Massine, Eugene Loring, Irina Nijinska, Ruthanna Boris, and John Butler.
 Her repertoire of notable portrayals include the title role in Giselle, Swanhilda in Coppélia, the Sugarplum Fairy, Snow and Rose Queen, and Marie, in Ronn Guidi’s Nutcracker, Gretel in Guidi’s Hansel and Gretel, Beth in the world premiere of Eugene Loring’s The Tenderland, and signature roles in works by John McFall, Betsy Erickson, Brenda Way, Marc Wilde, John Pasqualetti and Ronn Guidi.
 Ms. Lowe participated in many of Oakland Ballet’s original Diaghilev and Americana revivals.
 From 1991-1992, she appeared as a guest artist with San Francisco’s ODC, performing the title role in The Velveteen Rabbit.